ernessttan/mouthful/README.md

 - Learned how to do custom form control
 - Learned how to create a modal
 - Learned more about using ```:root```

+### What I plan to do next
+- Connect the app to a database and deploy it
+- Add more features such as a shopping list